CheshireCaat/browser-with-fingerprints/README.md

 To launch the browser, the most compatible **API** is used, copying the options of the original libraries so that it's easy to add new code to your project.
 You can find detailed information in the corresponding repositories.

 When using plugins, don't forget about dependencies.
 Libraries do not install dependencies directly, they are listed as optional to make things easier for you.
 Also be aware of the possible need for additional packages or programs - for example, the **chromedriver** executable for the **selenium-webdriver** package, and so on.

+## Common problems

+You can find information about known issues related to updates, as well as ways to solve them in [this](./MIGRATION.md) guide.

 ## Launching the browser